characteristics of living things, THERE ARE ONLY TWO CATEGORIES OF THINGS ON THE EARTH, THEY ARE LIVING THINGS AND NON-LIVING THINGS

 There are only two categories of things on earth, they are living things and non-living things.
 Living things includes plants and animals.

-Non-living thing are those things that doesn’t have life in them of living things includes man, rabbit, dogs, monkeys, lizards, cattle and grasses etc, while non-living things are tables, chairs, iron, glass, plates etc.
+Non-living things are those things that don’t have life in them of living things including man, rabbit, dogs, monkeys, lizards, cattle and grasses etc, while non-living things are tables, chairs, iron, glass, plates etc.

 LIST OF CHARACTERISTICS OF LIVING THINGS

 ALL LIVING THINGS ARE DISTINGUISHED FROM NON-LIVING THINGS BY A WHOLE LOT OF DIFFERENCES.
-This distinguishing factors are what is known as the characteristics of living things.
+These distinguishing factors are what is known as the characteristics of living things.

 So the following are generally considered as the characteristics of living things.

-- MOVEMENT: movement is defined as the ability of an organism, either in part or whole from place to place in search of food or comfort, reproduction and as a means of escape from danger.
-Generally most animal can move from place to place in search of food, while most plant can only move part of their body in response to stimuli unless for a few microscopic plants which are capable of complete movement.
+Generally, most animals can move from place to place in search of food, while most plants can only move part of their body in response to stimuli unless for a few microscopic plants which are capable of complete movement.

 - NUTRITION.
-Nutrition is defined as the ability of living things or organism to feed.
-The major reason for feeding in living things is to enable them carry out life process like growth, reproduction, respiration and movement.
+Nutrition is defined as the ability of living things or organisms to feed.
+The major reason for feeding living things is to enable them to carry out life processes like growth, reproduction, respiration and movement.

 4. EXCRETION.
 Excretion is defined as the removal of metabolic wastes from the body of any living thing.
 The purpose of excretion is to remove the metabolic waste products from the system, e.g. water and carbon dioxide in animals, which are toxic to the body.

-So the process of getting rid of these waste materials from the body is called excretion as characteristics of living things
+So the process of getting rid of these waste materials from the body is called excretion as characteristic of living things

 5. IRRITABILITY.
 Irritability is defined as the ability of an organism to respond to stimuli.
-All living thing exhibit sensitivity in order to enable them survive in their environment.
-In clear terms, stimuli means the ability of any living thing to respond to changes that occur within its environment. read more of stimuli here
+All living things exhibit sensitivity in order to enable them to survive in their environment.
+In clear terms, stimuli mean the ability of any living thing to respond to changes that occur within its environment. read more of stimuli here

 6. GROWTH.
 Growth is defined as the irreversible or permanent increase in size, mass, or weight of an organism.
-It is most known as the increase or addition living proton plasmic materials within the cell of the organism.
-The purpose of growth is to enable the organism to repair or rebuild worn out tissues in their body..
+It is most known as the increase or addition of living proton plasmic materials within the cell of the organism.
+The purpose of growth is to enable the organism to repair or rebuild worn-out tissues in its body..

 Characteristics of living things

-There are seven main activities which makes living organisms different from non-living things.
+There are seven main activities which make living organisms different from non-living things.
 These are the seven characteristics of living things.

 1 Nutrition characteristics of living things